groovy-tutorial/groovy-tutorial/manuscript/09/09_30_FinalClasses.md

 I> The `final` modifier was discussed in the chapter on [Final Variables](#chfinal) in reference to establishing class and instance constants.

-A class is marked with the `final` modifier cannot be extended (subclassed) by another class.
+A class marked with the `final` modifier cannot be extended (subclassed) by another class.
 In the example below we draw a line at `SuperHero` and the attempt to create a `SuperSuperHero` will cause a compilation error:

 {lang=Java}
 <<[Classes marked `final` cannot be extended](code/09/final_class.groovy)